Orlando Deportation Defense Attorneys

 The removal process is dealt with by an immigration judge and involves the following components:

-An alien that violates immigration laws while staying in the United States can be detained.
+- Detention and Bonds: An alien that violates immigration laws while staying in the United States can be detained.
 Certain immigrants can apply for a bond hearing after being notified of detention.

-Legalization of immigrants is a highly debated issue that can be thoroughly examined with the assistance of an attorney.
+- Legalization: Legalization of immigrants is a highly debated issue that can be thoroughly examined with the assistance of an attorney.
 Whether illegal aliens residing in the United States should be allowed to become permanent residents is a hotly debated topic in this country.

-The removal process begins with a notice to appear.
+- Notice to Appear: The removal process begins with a notice to appear.
 This must be issued by the U.S. Immigration and Customs Enforcement Office (ICE) and served to the alien under investigation.

-An order of supervision demands that an immigrant must be supervised by the U.S. Department of Homeland Security.
+- Order of Supervision: An order of supervision demands that an immigrant must be supervised by the U.S. Department of Homeland Security.
 The alien will have to check in with ICE officials at set times.
 If you are issued an order of supervision, then you will have to follow the rules that are established in the order.

-An attorney can help you understand the various forms of relief from removal.
+- Relief from Removal: An attorney can help you understand the various forms of relief from removal.
 If you have been served a notice to appear, then you can seek relief from removal or deportation.
 Cancellation, suspension, and asylum are just a few forms of relief available.

-A stay of removal can be granted as a temporary suspension of removal.
+- Stay of Removal: A stay of removal can be granted as a temporary suspension of removal.
 It is a defense against the removal process and can be filed with the federal court.

-Removal can be waived under certain circumstances.
+- Waivers: Removal can be waived under certain circumstances.
 There are different types of waivers that can be used for specific situations.

 At Brown Immigration Law, we understand that the threat of deportation and removal can be overwhelming.
 It is important, however, that you seek legal representation as soon as possible so that a defense strategy can be implemented quickly and effectively.
 With years of experience and numerous successful deportation and removal defense cases on our side, you can be confident that our firm will fight aggressively and intelligently for you, a loved one or an employee.